by Wadsam | June 2, 2014 8:44 am

-HARAKAT pledges USD 750,000 in aid to Afghanistan Central Bank
+HARAKAT-Afghanistan Investment Climate Facility has pledged USD 750,000 in aid to Da Afghanistan Bank, Afghanistan’s Central Bank.

 An agreement to that effect was signed between Da Afghanistan Bank chairman, Noorullah Delawari, and Harakat chief Naseem Akbar Sunday in Kabul.